-To receive credit for getting your Be Healthy Basics at your doctor's office, here's what you need to do:
+To receive credit for getting your BeHealthy Basics at your doctor's office or LabCorp, here's what you need to do:

 - Go to https://register.wellness-inc. com/thr.
 Select Health Provider Screening Form and then follow the prompts.
-Step-by-step instructions are available on MyTexasHealth. - Take your form to your appointment with your doctor.
-After your doctor completes the form, fax it to 877-457-2612.
+Step-by-step instructions are available on BeHealthyTHR.org. - Take your form to your appointment with your doctor or LabCorp.
+After your health care provider completes the form, fax it to 877-457-2612.
 The forms are processed daily.

-If you are covered by a Total Health Medical Plan, remember to use a UHC Choice or Choice Plus network lab.
+Remember to use a UHC Choice or Choice Plus network lab.